k2view-academy/K2View-Academy/articles/19_Broadway/actors/06_error_handling_actors.md

 Broadway has a built-in Error Handling mechanism that handles exceptions in a flow using **Error Handlers**.
 An error handler is defined using a Broadway Actor.
 Any Actor or  [Inner flow](/articles/19_Broadway/22_broadway_flow_inner_flows.md) can act as an error handler.

-This article describes the advanced error handling features provided by the **ErrorHandler** and **ErrorFields** Actors.
+This article describes the **ErrorHandler** and **ErrorFields** Actors which are dedicated for error handling.

-For information about the basic Broadway Error Handling mechanism, refer to [Error Handling](/articles/19_Broadway/24_error_handling.md).
+For information about the basic Broadway Error Handling mechanism, refer to [Error Handling](/articles/19_Broadway/24_error_handling.md) article.

 ### How Do I Use the ErrorHandler Actor?